kabasset/kabasset/source/interests.rst

 .. image:: _static/morpheus_test_2.jpg

-During my engineering school years, I have developed, built and flown a dozen CanSats in various competitions, as the lead of ISAE's team, BudStar.
+During my engineering school years, I have developed, built and flown a dozen CanSats in various competitions, generally as the leader and software developer of ISAE's team, BudStar.

 .. image:: _static/morpheus_open.jpg
    :align: right